mosip/documentation/docs/Hardware-Sizing.md

 \* VCPU:  Virtual CPU

-We estimate 30% additional compute capacitiy for administration, monitoring and maintenance.
+We estimate 30% (approx) additional compute capacitiy for administration, monitoring and maintenance.
 This may be optimized by the System Integrator.

 **Notes**